 (b) By certified mail to the person at the address specified in the subpoena request; or

-(c) If served by the Office, by U.S. Mail, or other personal or courier delivery.
+(c) If served by the Office, by United States mail, electronic delivery, personal delivery, or courier delivery.

-(2) Unless the subpoena request specifies otherwise, the subpoena shall be mailed by the Office as provided in §C(1) of this regulation.
+(2) Unless the subpoena request specifies otherwise, a subpoena served by the Office shall be mailed by First-Class United States mail.

-(3) The subpoena may not be enforced pursuant to State Government Article, §9-1605(d)(2), Annotated Code of Maryland, absent proof of service by certified mail or personal delivery.
+(3) The Office will not seek to enforce a subpoena pursuant to State Government Article, §9-1605(d)(2)(i), Annotated Code of Maryland, and §F of this regulation absent proof of service by certified mail or personal delivery.